Implement an Airport-compatible server on Golang

 Filter Pushdown (Predicate Pushdown)

 DuckDB can push WHERE clause predicates to the server via ScanOptions.Filter.
-The filter is a JSON-serialized expression tree.
+The filter package provides parsing and SQL encoding for these expressions.

 func (t *MyTable) Scan(ctx context.Context, opts *catalog.ScanOptions) (array.RecordReader, error) {